CodeYourFuture/immersive-go-course/website/content/workbooks/_index.md

 ## What are these workbooks?

 We run this programme at [Code Your Future](https://codeyourfuture.io) in sprints, currently two week sprints.
-These workbooks are given to CYF+ Fellows to help them plan their work.
+These workbooks are given to CYF+ Fellows to help them plan their work each sprint.

 You are welcome to use them too.

-Workbooks are compiled into a syllabus iteration: [Iterations](../iterations/)
+We compile our workbooks into a syllabus iteration, [Versions](../versions/), but you can use them in your own way if you like.

 ### Plan your work???